-49, 974, followed by the almost equally sized instances Berlin-Tiergarten and Berlin-Prenzlauer Berg with each about 355 nodes and 760 edges.
+5.4.1.
+Datasets.
+We used datasets from the Transportation Network Test Problems (TNTP), 1 a database originally set up to provide realistic data for the traffic assignment problem.
+The datasets are for academic research purposes and consist of several networks for different cities.
+In addition to the datasets provided by TNTP, we used a quite large Swiss instance with 2,210 nodes, 6,334 edges, 20 commodities, and a demand of 49,975 and a set of instances of the city of Berlin.
+The largest Berlin instance by far is Berlin-Mitte with 2,953 edges and a demand of 49,974, followed by the almost equally sized instances Berlin-Tiergarten and Berlin-Prenzlauer Berg with each about 355 nodes and 760 edges.
 Berlin-Friedrichshain is the smallest network instance of the four, but still contains nine times the number of nodes and seven times the number of edges of the Sioux Falls network.
 For each instance, a trip file specifies the commodities and demands.
-The network file specifies parameters such as the length, free flow travel time and the capacity of every edge from which we constructed the respective BPR functions presented in Section 4.2.
+The network file specifies parameters such as the length, free flow travel time, and the capacity of every edge from which we constructed the respective BPR functions presented in section 4.2.

 We solved the underlying traffic assignment problems (Wardrop equilibrium and system optimum) with up to a precision of 0.01% using a variant (CMCF developed by Jahn et al. [23]) of the Frank-Wolfe algorithm [18].
-The CPU running times for the computation of each system optimum and Wardrop equilibrium were in the range of less than 1 second for the Sioux Falls instance and about 6 minutes for the Swiss instance.
+The CPU running times for the computation of each system optimum and Wardrop equilibrium were in the range of less than 1 s for the Sioux Falls instance and about 6 min for the Swiss instance.

+5.4.2.
 Relative Price of Anarchy.
 After having computed the system optimum and Wardrop equilibrium for each instance, we obtain different magnitudes of the price of anarchy depending on the instance.
 We use the relative price of anarchy, defined as $(C(f) - C(f^))/C(f^)$ as an efficiency measure for selfish flows.
 The Berlin instances show remarkable differences in the relative price of anarchy.
-Without tolls, the Berlin-Friedrichshain instance with about 9.41% has the largest relative price of anarchy, followed by Berlin-Mitte (6.72%), Berlin-Prenzlauer Berg (4.85%) and Berlin-Tiergarten (2.78%).
+Without tolls, the Berlin-Friedrichshain instance with about 9.41% has the largest relative price of anarchy, followed by Berlin-Mitte (6.72%), Berlin-Prenzlauer Berg (4.85%), and Berlin-Tiergarten (2.78%).
 An overview about the instances, including network parameters and actual values of the total travel time of the system optimum, Wardrop equilibrium, the resulting relative price of anarchy, and the computation times are depicted in Table 1.

+5.4.3.
 Tollable Edge-Set Selection.
-We used subsets of tollable edges of cardinality 1, 2, 5, 10, 25 and 50.
+We used subsets of tollable edges of cardinality 1, 2, 5, 10, 25, and 50.
 The set of tollable edges were chosen as follows.
-We first computed a system optimal flow f^ and a Wardrop equilibrium f of the instance without tolls and then ordered the edges in descending order in terms of their marginal cost $\ell_e(f_e)f_e$ with $f_e > f_e^$, $e \in T$.
-From this list, we chose in decreasing order the first 1, 2, 5, 10, 25 and 50 tollable edges.
-In total we performed 144 different toll computations.
-A detailed discussion of the edge selection problem is presented in Section 6, where we formally state and investigate the mathematical problem of selecting the best subset of tollable edges subject to a cardinality constraint.
+We first computed a system optimal flow f^ and a Wardrop equilibrium f of the instance without tolls and then ordered the edges in descending order in terms of their marginal $\cot \ell_e(f_e)f_e$ with $f_e > f_e^$, $e \in T$.
+From this list, we chose in decreasing order the first 1, 2, 5, 10, 25, and 50 tollable edges.
+In total, we performed 144 different toll computations.
+A detailed discussion of the edge selection problem is presented in section 6, where we formally state and investigate the mathematical problem of selecting the best subset of tollable edges subject to a cardinality constraint.